Oblarg/docs/CommandScreensteps/Screensteps.md

 # Commands

 Commands are simple state machines that perform high-level robot functions with the methods defined by subsystems.
+Commands can be either idle, in which they do nothing, or scheduled, in which the scheduler will execute a specific set of the command's code depending on the state of the command.
 The `CommandScheduler` recognizes scheduled commands as being in one of three states: initializing, executing, or ending.
 Commands specify what is done in each of these states through the `initialize()`, `execute()` and `end()` methods.

 ## Creating commands